Rizwan-Ishaq/SocialGraphPage/index.md

 <h4 id="ac02">The Time-Transcending Influence of Plato and Aristotle</h4>

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/SubgraphCommunity_01.png)
+_Network of the Philosophers Subject to "The Time-Transcending Influence of Plato and Aristotle"_

-Plato and Aristotle have had so much impact on subsequent thinkers that they - in terms of the Louvain-algorithm - are more a part of a community which spans over a way larger period of history.
+Plato and Aristotle have had so much impact on subsequent thinkers that they - in terms of the Louvain-algorithm - are more a part of a community which spans over a way larger period of history, than the community of the ancient Greeks.
+The more you examine this group, the more diverse it seems.
+Apart from Plato and Aristotle claiming the majority of the spotlight, philosophers like Descartes, Hobbes, Aquinas, Francis Bacon - and Isaac Newton are in this community.
+One general denominator is that there are very few philosopher from past the 17th century - with a seemingly majority of philosophers from the Middle Ages (the two groups from the years 500 to 1500).

 <h4 id="ac03">The Impact of Kant</h4>

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/SubgraphCommunity_03.png)
+_Network of the Philosophers ""_

 <h4 id="ac04">The Impact of Marx</h4>

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/SubgraphCommunity_06.png)
+_Network of the Philosophers ""_

 <h4 id="ac05">Eastern Philosophy</h4>

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/SubgraphCommunity_11.png)
+_Network of "Eastern Philosophy"_

 Wittgenstein, Hume, Russell
 <h4 id="ac06">Something something</h4>

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/SubgraphCommunity_05.png)
+_Network of the Philosophers ""_